 Before you choose an area, look around for signs of natural phenomenon, like near a river which could burst its banks, or where there can be problems with flooding, or foul air from nearby factories.
 Traffic and Schools may be important if you have young children.

 Then, an ideal house should just be over the brow of a hill, so if there are storm floods the water will bypass you and go down the hill.
+Being over the brow will protect you from high winds.
 A reversed "V" trench may be useful in this case.

 Then, if you like fast Internet, and the local exchange has fibre to your nearest green box, make sure you are fairly close to it as the rest of the way to the house is via old style copper wires.
 Unless you are willing to spend the sort of money to have pavements up-routed for new fibre cabling to your house.

 The next thing to consider is, how is the area served for transport, both local and longer distance.